Jimpoz/RAG_System_Prototype/README.md

 5. **Citation Formatting:** Link each claim to its source and highlight in the output.

 **Example Prompt:**
-> “You are a helpful medical assistant.
+“You are a helpful medical assistant.
 Using only the context below, answer the user's question.
-> You must cite the source for every claim you make, referencing the ‘source’ and ‘page’.”
+You must cite the source for every claim you make, referencing the ‘source’ and ‘page’.”

 ---

-## 🚀 Possible Improvements

-### 🔍 Retrieval Accuracy
-- **Hybrid Search:** Combine semantic and keyword-based search.
-- **Reranking:** Use a cross-encoder to refine top results.

-### 🧠 Preventing Hallucinations
+### Preventing Hallucinations
+LLMs often can generate responses that are not true or reliable therefore in order to prevent these hallucinations we can implement:
 - **Stricter Prompting:** Instruct LLMs to answer “I do not have enough information” when uncertain.
 - **Citation Verification:** Ensure all generated claims map back to retrieved context.

-### ⚙️ Scalability, Performance & Maintainability
-- **Scalability:** Containerize components (Docker, Kubernetes).
-- **Performance:** Use `TensorRT-LLM` for fast inference and semantic caching for common queries.
-- **API Layer:** Expose RAG functionality via REST API for easy integration.